ITzTravelInTime/TINU/README.md

 # TINU
-TINU, the open tool to create bootable macOS installers
+TINU, the open tool to create bootable macOS installers.

 [TINU Is Not Unibe**t]